Mississippi general contractor license and insurance requirements

 General contractor license reciprocity

-Thanks to innovative laws to encourage workforce development, this state has a robust program for Mississippi general contractor license reciprocity.4
+Thanks to innovative laws to encourage workforce development, this state has a robust reciprocity program.

 If you or a member of your family earned a general contractor license from another state while in the military, Mississippi will recognize it.
 The same applies to people who established residency after July 1, 2021.